exercism/javascript/CONTRIBUTING.md

 ```

 Use this action to format all the files using the correct version of prettier.
-If you want your editor to do this automatically, install the project development dependencies (`npm i`), which includes `prettier`.
+If you want your editor to do this automatically, install the project development dependencies (`corepack pnpm install`), which includes `prettier`.
 The correct version will be extracted when running `.github/workflows/verify-code-formatting.yml`.

 #### `lint`